Home / Focused Guides / All Kinds of Kids Guide / Sensory-Friendly Experiences for Kids on the Main Line

 1 Hoffman’s Mill Road, Chadds Ford

-In addition to the sensory-friendly mornings, Brandywine River Museum also created Sensory-Friendly Museum Packs, available for free during museum hours.
-These packs contain social stories, fidgets, noise-cancelling headphones, and activity suggestions.
+The Brandywine River Museum of Art offers Sensory-Friendly Museum Packs, available for free during museum hours.
+These packs contain social stories, fidgets, noise-canceling headphones, and activity suggestions.
 To request a pack, inquire at Visitor Services when purchasing admission.

 People’s Light